deseret-tech/litecoin-python/sphinx/source/introduction.rst

 ``bitcoin-python`` attempts to create an even more friendly interface by wrapping the JSON-RPC API.
 The major advantages compared to a raw ``jsonrpc`` based approach are:

 - Better exception handling.
-Exceptions are converted to subclasses of :class:`~bitcoin.exceptions.BitcoinException`.
+Exceptions are converted to subclasses of :class:`~bitcoinrpc.exceptions.BitcoinException`.

 - Automatic bitcoin configuration loading.
 In case the ``bitcoin -server`` or ``bitcoind`` program runs on the same machine as the client script, and as the same user, the configuration file can automatically be parsed.
 This